Extractivism: Political implications

-The Idle No More campaign began in Canada to build indigenous sovereignty and nationhood and to protect water, air, land and all creation for future generations.
+The Idle No More campaign began in Canada to build indigenous sovereignty and nationhood and to protect water, air, land, and all creation for future generations.

-Due to the fact that the state is a prominent actor in the extractivism process it has several political implications.
+Because the state is a prominent actor in the extractivist process, this has several political implications.
 It pushes the state into a position where they are one of the central actors involved in development when recent decades have seen a shift to civil society organizations.
-As well, the relationship between the State providing the natural resources and the TNCs extracting them can be politically complex sometimes leading to corruption.
+As well, the relationship between the State providing the natural resources and the TNCs extracting them can be politically complex, sometimes leading to corruption.
 Likewise, as a result of government involvement, this process as a development project becomes politicized.
 The increasing demand for raw materials also increases the likelihood of conflict breaking out over natural resources.

-Extractivism near or on Indigenous land without the permission of Indigenous peoples begins to threaten the land based self-determination of Indigenous groups.
-Conflicts between Indigenous peoples, corporations and governments are occurring around the world.
+Extractivism near or on Indigenous land without the permission of Indigenous peoples begins to threaten the land-based self-determination of Indigenous groups.
+Conflicts between Indigenous peoples, corporations, and governments are occurring around the world.
 Because many of the extractivist practices take place where Indigenous communities are located, the conflicts are making these landscapes politicized and contested.
 The conflicts are driven because Indigenous lives are put in jeopardy when they are dispossessed, when they lose their livelihoods, when their water and land is polluted and the environment is commodified.

 Anti-extractivist activism

-Because extractivism so often has negative implications for the Indigenous communities it affects, there is much resistance and activism on their end.
-For example, from the 1980s and through today we can see examples of "extrACTIVISM", a term coined by author Anna J. Willow.
-In protest of the logging project on their land, the Penan of Borean Malaysia claimed it was a case of civil disobedience as a means to end it and succeeded.
-In '89, Kayapó peoples stood up against the building of dams on their land in Pará, Brazil, causing their funding to be stopped and successfully ending the project.
+Because extractivism so often has negative implications for the Indigenous communities it affects, there is much resistance and activism on their part.
+For example, from the 1980s and through today, we can see examples of "extrACTIVISM", a term coined by author Anna J. Willow.
+In protest of the logging project on their land, the Penan of Borneo, Malaysia claimed it was a case of civil disobedience as a means to end it, and succeeded.
+In '89, Kayapó peoples stood up against the construction of dams on their land in Pará, Brazil, leading to the project's funding being cut and its successful end.
 The U'wa people of Colombia ended oil extraction on their land through blockade activism from the 90s through 2000.
-Just this year, the Keystone Pipeline that runs through Canada and the U.S. was put to a halt due to Indigenous activism.
+Just this year, the Keystone Pipeline that runs through Canada and the U.S. was halted due to Indigenous activism.
 Its construction officially ended in June 2021.
-Despite the difficulties they face in protesting these projects, their resilience continues to flourish and oftentimes they succeed in ending extractivism on their land.
+Despite the difficulties they face in protesting these projects, their resilience continues to flourish, and oftentimes they succeed in ending extractivism on their land.
 Another example of this activism is the Ponca tribe planting corn in the path of the Keystone Pipeline as an act of resistance.
 Aside from active protesting, Tribal sovereignty is essential in their goal of protecting their own land.